devops-kung-fu/hookz/README.md

     - name: "Post Echo"
       exec: echo
       args: ["-e", "Done!"]
 ```

-Hooks will read this configuration and create a pre-commit hook and a post-commit hook based on this yaml.
+Hooks will read this exampe configuration and create a pre-commit hook and a post-commit hook based on this yaml.

-The pre-commit will download the binary from the defined URL and configure the pre-commit to execute the command with the defined arguments before a commit happens.
+An action with an URL will download the binary from the defined URL and configure the hook to execute the command with the defined arguments before a commit happens.

 The post-commit in this configuration will execute a command named "dude" with the arguments "Hello World" after a commit has occurred.
 Note that the _dude_ command must be on your path.
 If it isn't this post-commit will fail because the command isn't found.